 I narrowed my search down to two choices, the Hotel Ai Mori D'Oriente and the Carnival Palace in the Cannaregio district which is where the most of the resident Venetians reside.
 Unfortunately, a large part of the population who work in Venice now live outside the city on the mainland for monetary reasons.
-Cannaregio is the best area to get the feel of Old World Venice that is away from the maddening overflow of tourists that plague the city but walkable or via Vaparetto convenient to everything you would want to do or see.
+Cannaregio is the best area to get the feel of Old World Venice that is away from the maddening overflow of tourists that plague the city.
+Cannaregio is still walkable or, via Vaparetto, convenient to everything you would want to do or see.

 The Hotel Ai Mori D'Oriente ended up being my choice after an in depth comparison.
 It was slightly more affordable, the interiors were more refined and overall, it had a comfortable feel vs the glitzy essence of the Carnival Palace.
 The most basic standard room price per night including a buffet style breakfast costs between $115 - $445 depending whether you are traveling in the low or high season.
 I was there in the shoulder season and paid $228 per night.

 After unpacking and putting my valuables in the room's safe, I headed canal side to have a light lunch after a long journey from Louisiana.
-The accommodating bartender prepared a delicious prosciutto, melon and cheese plate accompanied with bread for me and recommended a glass of light, white wine from the Veneto region as my beverage but I declined and ordered a "good ole" Coke instead since I wanted to stay up to fight my jet lag.
+The accommodating bartender prepared a delicious prosciutto, melon and cheese and bread plate for me.
+He recommended a glass of light, white wine from the Veneto region as my beverage, but I declined and ordered a "good ole" Coke instead since I wanted to stay up to fight my jet lag.

 As I enjoyed my first meal in Venice, I watched the gondolas and water taxis pass going about their regular day.
-Yes, I was so lucky to be in Venice and yes, I had chosen a "special" hotel to spend my time in this gorgeous city.
+I felt so lucky to be in Venice and that I had chosen such a special hotel to spend my time in this gorgeous city.

 If you are considering traveling to Venice and want to stay in a former 15th century Moorish palazzo, I highly recommend the four star, boutique Hotel Ai Mori D'Oriente.
 It's comfortable, luxurious and affordable.